 UNODC has developed, in cooperation with the Office of the United Nations High Commissioner for Human Rights, a training module on Human Rights and Criminal Justice Responses to Terrorism as part of UNODC’s Counter-Terrorism Legal Training Curriculum.
-This tool aims to enhance the ability of national law enforcement and criminal justice training institutions worldwide to deliver more effective training on the human rights aspects of preventing and combating terrorism.
+This tool aims to assist national law enforcement and criminal justice training institutions worldwide to deliver more effective training on the human rights aspects of preventing and combating terrorism.

-We have also developed a module of its Counter-Terrorism Legal Training Curriculum on Counter-Terrorism in the International Law Context – which includes chapters on international human rights law, international refugee law and international criminal law.
+UNODC also developed a module of the Counter-Terrorism Legal Training Curriculum on Counter-Terrorism in the International Law Context, which includes chapters on international human rights law, international refugee law and international criminal law.

 In partnership with Kenyan experts and practitioners, UNODC also developed the Kenya Training Manual on Human Rights and Criminal Justice Responses to Terrorism.
-The manual examines the human rights issues that arise while investigating, prosecuting, and trying terrorist-based offences through an analysis of Kenyan, regional and international law.
+The manual examines the human rights issues that can arise while investigating, prosecuting, and trying terrorist-based offences, through an analysis of Kenyan, regional, and international law.

 In Nigeria, UNODC has been delivering capacity-building assistance to strengthen the investigation and prosecution of serious crimes, including terrorist offences.
 Through these capacity building activities, UNODC has strengthened Nigerian expertise on the rule of law and human rights throughout the criminal justice process, including support for defense attorneys to ensure the due process and the rights of the accused, techniques for non-coercive interviewing, and mainstreaming gender into the investigation, prosecution, and adjudication of terrorism related cases.